Babylonian captivity: Exilic literature

-Significance in Jewish history
+Significance for Jewish culture

-In the Hebrew Bible, the captivity in Babylon is presented as a punishment for idolatry and disobedience to Yahweh in a similar way to the presentation of Israelite slavery in Egypt followed by deliverance.
+In the Hebrew Bible, the captivity in Babylon is presented as a punishment for idolatry and disobedience to Yahweh.
 The Babylonian captivity had a number of serious effects on Judaism and Jewish culture.
-For example, the current Hebrew alphabet was adopted during this period, replacing the Paleo-Hebrew alphabet.
+For example, the Imperial Aramaic alphabet, which eventually evolved into the Hebrew alphabet, was adopted during this period.
+Eventually the Aramaic-based Hebrew alphabet replaced the Paleo-Hebrew alphabet.

 This period saw the last high point of biblical prophecy in the person of Ezekiel, followed by the emergence of the central role of the Torah in Jewish life.
 According to many historical-critical scholars, the Torah was redacted during this time, and began to be regarded as the authoritative text for Jews.
 This period saw their transformation into an ethno-religious group who could survive without a central Temple.
 Israeli philosopher and Biblical scholar Yehezkel Kaufmann said "The exile is the watershed.
 With the exile, the religion of Israel comes to an end and Judaism begins."

+Notably, the period also saw the theological transition of the ancient Israelite religion among the captives from a monolatrous to a monotheistic faith system.

 This process coincided with the emergence of scribes and sages as Jewish leaders (see Ezra).
 Prior to exile, the people of Israel had been organized according to tribe.
 Afterwards, they were organized by smaller family groups.
 Only the Tribe of Levi continued in its temple role after the return.
-After this time, there were always sizable numbers of Jews living outside Eretz Israel; thus, it also marks the beginning of the "Jewish diaspora", unless this is considered to have begun with the Assyrian captivity of Israel.
+After this time, there were always sizable numbers of Jews living outside the Land of Israel; thus, it also marks the beginning of the "Jewish diaspora", unless this is considered to have begun with the Assyrian captivity.

 In Rabbinic literature, Babylon was one of a number of metaphors for the Jewish diaspora.
 Most frequently the term "Babylon" meant the diaspora prior to the destruction of the Second Temple.
 The post-destruction term for the Jewish Diaspora was "Rome", or "Edom".

 Chronology

-The following table is based on Rainer Albertz's work on Israel in exile.
+The following table is based on Rainer Albertz's work on Israel in exile, itself based mainly on biblical texts.
 (Alternative dates are possible.)